 “That’s the big question: Why do I need to change it if it’s working?”
 Humm wonders with a sheepish grin.
 But change is very much in the DNA of Eleven Madison Park.
 “What is most interesting to me,” he adds, “is the moment of transition.
 Who is the first one to do something, and what are the gestures that go into being the first?”
 His latest move is less of an all-out change than it is an expansion.

 This fall, chef and team are opening Clemente Bar, a more relaxed offshoot of his fine-dining establishment just below it, named after his dear friend, the Italian Neo-Expressionist Francesco Clemente.
 At just under 1,000 square-feet, the intimate space consists of two concepts: a counter and its corresponding bar.
-The former will offer a four-course, prix fixe service while the latter will focus on cocktails, overseen by Eleven Madison Park’s longtime beverage director Sebastian Tollius.
+The former will offer a five-course, prix fixe service while the latter will focus on cocktails, overseen by Eleven Madison Park’s longtime beverage director Sebastian Tollius.
 “We always knew we had to break the mold, a little,” Humm says.
 “This is our way of showing a different side, one that’s cool, that’s more accessible.”

 The experience will be more casual, the chef describes, which may shock his loyal following.
 “I hope that it will attract a new audience, but people who are familiar with us will enjoy this experience, too,” he says.
 The menu will follow the contours of his signature style, focusing on seasonal ingredients, rigorous technique, and creative flair.